-- a.
+a.
 Initial set-up.
-Verify that generator circuit breakers are open and the generators are ready to start - b.
+Verify that generator circuit breakers are open and the generators are ready to start b.
 Bus test.
 Close 480V switchgear main and feeder breakers, check voltage on bus, and verify 27 relay is energized.
-Read voltage and current on bus. - c.
+Read voltage and current on bus.

+c.
 Manual sync/paralleling test.
 While 480 V switchgear bus is energized, place each generator in the manual sync mode.
-Start the first generator and verify it comes up to speed and is ready to take load (a load bank should be used).
+Start the first generator and verify it comes up to speed and voltage and is ready to take load (a load bank should be used).
 Manually adjust the speed and voltage of the first generator to be in sync with the 480V switchgear, verify with phase meters that both are in sync and close the first generator's circuit breaker.
 Verify that the generator picks up load.
 Measure voltage, current and frequency.
 Repeat this process for the other two generators.
 As each generator is connected, verify load is shared equally between the generators.
 Measure the voltage, current and frequency for each generator as it is connected.
 Repeat the entire process starting with the second generator and then again starting with the third generator to ensure that any one of the three generators can act as the starting generator.

-- d.
+d.
 Auto sync/paralleling test.
 Repeat the previous step with each generator in the auto sync mode.
-Each generator should automatically synchronize and close into the 480V switchgear bus. - e.
+Each generator should automatically synchronize and close into the 480V switchgear bus.
+The process should proceed even if a generator fails to start or trips off line before load center breaker is closed.
+All possible scenarios should be tested.

+e.
 Utility trip load test.
 Verify that the 480V main breaker is closed and the switchgear is energized.
 Measure voltage and current on the bus.
 Verify that the generator breakers are open and the synchronizers are in the auto mode.
 Trip the 480V main breaker (remove normal power supply).
 This causes the load center circuit breaker to open.
 Verify that all three generators start, synchronize, and pick up load (load center circuit breaker closes).
 Add load until each generator is fully loaded.
 Run the system for at least 4 hours powered only by the generators.
 Reconnect utility power and note if sync check relay in the 480V utility breaker is picked up.
 If not, slowly adjust the speed and voltage of the first generator until the relay is picked up indicating the generators are in sync with the utility.
 The speed and voltage of the second and third generators should follow the first generator as it is adjusted.
-Verify that the 480V switchgear bus voltage is in sync with the utility with a phase/voltage meter and close the 480V main breaker. - f.
+Verify that the 480V switchgear bus voltage is in sync with the utility with a phase/voltage meter and close the 480V main breaker.

+f.
 Checklists.
-In addition to the component test forms discussed above, checklists for utility and generator circuit breaker inspection (see figure 5-6 for completed sample of DA Form 7469-R) and back-up power system inspection (see figure 5-7 for completed sample DA Form 7570-R) must be satisfactorily completed. - g.
+In addition to the component test forms discussed above, checklists for utility and generator circuit breaker inspection (see figure 5-6 for completed sample of DA Form 7469-R) and back-up power system inspection (see figure 5-7 for completed sample DA Form 7470-R) must be satisfactorily completed.

+g.
 Modified sequence of operations.
-The standby power system should be operated in commissioning for all possible sequences of operations that a system will encounter.
+The standby power system should be operated in all possible modes of operations.
+This should include normal and abnormal operations that a system will encounter; for example, simulate that a breaker has tripped.